 Budgeting is an efficient forecasting method that can lead companies to achieve their desired goals.
-It helps firms monitor corporate income and expenses, through an assessment of historical costs, assets value, and results achieved by the company in previous years.
+It helps firms monitor corporate income and expenses, through an assessment of historical costs, assets value, and results conducted by the company in previous years.

 This document should be prepared every year to realise a corporate plan highlighting economic figures that the company intends to achieve during the year or in the next future.